 In addition to the straightforward aches and pains, there is a tricky secondary form of pain that often occurs from the dryness and tightness of aging muscle.
 Muscles frequently develop regions of irritation that refer pain deeper into the body.
 This is called “somato-visceral” pain, meaning it originates in the somatic (muscular) region of the body and radiates into the “visceral” (organ) region.
 This pain (and other forms of dysfunction) can appear to be due to an organ problem, and may mistakenly be treated as such by a doctor who fails to investigate the possibly of a muscular origin.
 Chest pains, for instance, are commonly diagnosed as a heart problem (angina) and treated with medication, when they may actually be referred from the pectoral muscles of the chest, the muscles of the front of the neck, or the muscles of the upper back.
 It is important to see a practitioner who is familiar with such patterns.

 There are three main ways to fight this progression toward unhealthy muscle.
-(1) Body work – acupuncture, massage, rolfing, etc. (2) Stretching (particularly when there is not existing pain – be sure to read my article on the limitations of stretching).
-(3) Exercise.
+(1) Body work – acupuncture, massage, rolfing, etc. (2) Stretching (3) Exercise.

 Stretching is essential.
 Although it was twenty years ago, I’ll never forget something my first yoga teacher told me: “You are as young as you are flexible.”
 And speaking of yoga, yoga is absolutely the best way to remain flexible.
 I say this not because I think there aren’t equally effective ways to stretch the body, but because you will get so much more out of a good yoga class than just the stretching aspect.
 You’ll breathe deeply, you’ll relax, you’ll get stronger, and you’ll become more focused and peaceful.